-Takes three parameters, a row, a column and a number and returns a new state (i.e. a copy of the current state:) with number added at row, column.
-This method is similar to the add_queen method from last time.
+Takes three parameters, a row, a column and a number and returns a new state (i.e. a copy of the current state) with number added at row, column.
+This method is similar to the add\queen method from last time.
 It should NOT modify the current state, but should produce a new state.
-You will need to make sure that when you add that number you make sure that the new state stays consistent.
+You will need to make sure that when you add that number the new state stays consistent by removing any conflicts.

-After you implement this method, you should be able to use any of the methods included in the starter code that generate starting boards (e.g. heart()).
+After you implement this method, you should be able to use any of the functions included in the starter code that generate starting boards (e.g., heart()).